robertu94/robertu94.github.io/content/learning/development.markdown

 Did they actually need this?
 Perhaps they did.
 In reality, they could have considered other and possibly better designs if they relaxed this requirement.

-Traceability is not so much a question of the content of a requirement but rather the process that created it.
+Trace-ability is not so much a question of the content of a requirement but rather the process that created it.
 The idea is that you should be able to give a rational basis for why the requirement was introduced in the first place.
 It can be "traced" to its cause.
-Traceability becomes increasingly important for long standing projects where the understanding design decisions of years past can become a act of archaeological excavation and avoid repeating the mistakes of the past.
+Trace-ability becomes increasingly important for long standing projects where the understanding design decisions of years past can become a act of archaeological excavation and avoid repeating the mistakes of the past.

 Lastly the principle of necessity is the Occam's Razor of software architecture.
 Systems that are less constrained are easier to build.